 There are many different types of hose available on the market, including metal, rubber, composite, PTFE, and fabric.
 The decision of which hose type to select depends on the application for which the hose is being used.
-Generally, there are eight factors that should alert you to consider using metal hose:
+Generally, there are eight factors to consider to help you to know when to use flexible metal hose:

-Other hose types will melt when exposed to fire, while metal hose maintains its integrity up to 1300° F. (See NAHAD derating chart on page 33)
+- FIRE SAFETY.
+Other hose types will melt when exposed to fire, while metal hose maintains its integrity up to 1300° F. (See NAHAD derating chart).

 - ACHIEVING FULL VACUUM.
 Under full vacuum, metal hose maintains its shape while other hose types may collapse.